abirmukherjeee/leetcode-python3/README.md

-# leetcode-python3
-Solutions to LeetCode DSA problems using Python3
+This repository contains only DSA problem solutions from LeetCode using Python3.